trentgill/STM32_Cube_F3/Projects/STM32303E_EVAL/Examples/TIM/TIM_InputCapture/readme.txt

 @par Hardware and Software environment

   - This example runs on STM32F303xE devices.
+  - In this example, the clock is set to 72 MHz.

   - This example has been tested with STMicroelectronics STM32303E-EVAL RevC board and can be easily tailored to any other supported device